noirgif/disk_sim/README.md

         - `LRU`: a LRU cache
         - `size`: the `size` function provides a way to write human-readable sizes for disks
         - `zipfiangen`: a random generator that samples recent entries more often

+- `main` an example demonstrating how everything works